Best Low Risk Investments in Canada Right Now (2023)

 If you know you won’t need to access your cash for a year or more, GICs are a safe, guaranteed investment option.
 We recommend EQ’s GICs, which have excellent rates.

 Fixed income investments like Money Market Funds or high quality Bonds/bond ETFs are not insured but are still relatively safe.
 You can purchase these from your online discount broker (we recommend Qtrade for excellent value and customer service).

 Finally, the world of stocks does have some safe, low risk islands formed by mature companies paying consistently high dividend yields.
 See our latest article about investing in wide moat stocks for more examples.

-Nothing in life is without risk, but risk can be managed.
-While there are many options available for Canadians looking for low risk investment opportunities, it has to be understood that investment risk exists on a continuum, and that
+No investments are completely without risk, but risk can be managed.
+While there are many options available for Canadians looking for low risk investment opportunities, it has to be understood that investment risk exists on a continuum.

 I've Completed My Million Dollar Journey.
 Let Me Guide You Through Yours!